 Programs might include courses in 2- and 3-dimensional design rendering, as well as technical drafting.
 Additional training and voluntary certification in CADD software is available from vendors.

-As per BLS projections, drafting jobs in general are predicted to decline 3% between 2014 and 2024.
+As per BLS projections, drafting jobs in general are predicted to be 0% between 2018 and 2028.
 The same report noted that people entering into the electrical and electronics drafting specialty were predicted to have the best career opportunities.
-Jobs in that specialty are expected to grow by 5% from 2014 to 2024, which is close to the average rate for all U.S. professions.
+Jobs in that specialty are expected to grow by 3% from 2018 to 2028, which is slower than to the average rate for all U.S. professions.